AmpereComputingAI/ampere_model_library/computer_vision/classification/mobilenet_v2/README.md

 For PyTorch implementation the precision (with a flag "-p") as well as framework (with a fla "--framework") have to be specified.\

+For ONNX Runtime implementation the path to model (with a flag "-m") as well as its precision (with a flag "-p") have to be specified.

 Example command for TensorFlow:

 ```